 1. Each State Party shall take appropriate measures within its means to provide assistance and protection to victims of offences covered by this Convention, in particular in cases of threat of retaliation or intimidation.

-2. Each State Party shall establish appropriate procedures to provide access to compensation, and restitution, for victims of offences covered by this Convention.
+2. Each State Party shall establish appropriate procedures to provide access to compensation and restitution for victims of offences covered by this Convention.

 3. Each State Party shall, subject to its domestic law, enable views and concerns of victims to be presented and considered at appropriate stages of criminal proceedings against offenders in a manner not prejudicial to the rights of the defence.

-4. With respect to the offences established in accordance with articles 13 to 15, each State Party shall take all feasible measures with the aim of ensuring all appropriate assistance to victims of such offences, including their full social reintegration and their full physical and psychological recovery, in cooperation with relevant international organizations, non-governmental organizations, and other elements of civil society.
+4. With respect to the offences established in accordance with articles 13 to 15, each State Party shall, subject to its domestic law, take measures to provide assistance to victims of such offences, including for their physical and psychological recovery, in cooperation with relevant stakeholders, as appropriate.

 5. In applying the provisions of paragraphs 2 to 4, each State Party shall take into account the age, gender and the particular circumstances and needs of victims, including the particular circumstances and needs of children.